adamsilver/fdpb/08-an-upload-form.md

   };
 ```

-For each file dropped, we create the data using the `FormData` object.
-And then passing that data to `makeRequest`.
+For each file dropped we create the data using the `FormData` object, then pass that data to `makeRequest`.
 Finally, the fileList component is revealed so that we can inject feedback.

 ### Feedback